4waisenkinder/4waisenkinder.github.io/source/_posts/2013-10-05-getting-started-with-web-components-and-polymer-dot-js-ii.markdown

 <li><sj-checkbox class="customWidth" fallbackId="checkboxCustomStyled"></sj-checkbox>
 ```

 For me the third option is the best solution.
 The user is forced to define the width and height of the custom element by himself/herself or set a given class to use predefined rules.
-This way he/she has always to decided, what is wished and can implement it easily.
+This way he/she has always to decide, what is wished and can implement it easily.

 By defining `@host` styles (including rules for `display`, `width` and `height`) the custom element now has a proper width and height. :)